payu-india/CMS-Chatbot/docs/Chargeback/webhooks-for-chargeback/index.md

 * Fraud - Card Present Environment
 * Fraud - Card Not Present Environment
 * Product or Services not as described
-* Damaged or Defective Product Received
+* Damaged or Defective Product received
 * Customer charged more than once
-* Credit not processed
+* Credit not Processed
 * Incorrect amount charged
 * Customer paid by other means
 * Customer request copy